September 26, 2022

 I had no real idea what to expect on my way into this town, as I’d done absolutely no research on it.
 I just knew that nearly all the pilgrims I talked to at the albergue planned to stop here this evening.

-This was probably exactly what most tourists imagined when they envisioned walking through an old medieval European town.
+This was exactly what most tourists imagined when they envisioned walking through an old medieval European town.
 It was just stunning, and perhaps one of the loveliest towns I’d walked into thus far on the Camino del Norte.

 Holy cow!
 What were the chances we’d run into each other again?